Belisarius: Carthage and Tricamarum

 After this victory, Belisarius marched on Carthage.
 He arrived at nightfall.
 He then camped outside the city as he was afraid of a Vandal ambush in its streets and of his troops sacking the city under the cover of darkness.
 When Calonymus heard of the victory, he used part of his fleet to rob a number of merchants.
 Belisarius ordered him to give everything back, even though Calonymus secretly managed to keep it.
 (Note: Heather mentions part of the fleet going on a "private pillage.")
 The Vandals hiding in Carthage and the surrounding area were gathered in Carthage by Belisarius, who guaranteed their safety.
 When Tzazo, the Vandal commander fighting the rebellion on Sardinia, sent a message of his victory to Carthage, the messenger was captured, providing Belisarius with intelligence on the strategic situation.
 Belisarius also had Carthage's wall repaired.
 The news of the capture of Carthage had reached Iberia by then, and its king refused to make an alliance with the envoy Gelimer had sent earlier.
-Due to Belisarius' benevolence, many cities of Africa changed sides, so it became impossible for Gelimer to fight a protracted campaign.
-Before making his next move, Gelimer had received reinforcements under Tzazo and tried to convince some of Belisarius' forces to desert.
+Due to Belisarius's benevolence, many cities of Africa changed sides, so it became impossible for Gelimer to fight a protracted campaign.
+Before making his next move, Gelimer had received reinforcements under Tzazo and tried to convince some of Belisarius's forces to desert.
 Belisarius prevented their desertion, but for example, the Huns would not take part in the battle until after the winner had been practically decided.
 When a Carthaginian civilian was caught working for the Vandals, Belisarius had him publicly executed.